viam-labs/viamcodelabs/site/viamguides/src/grafana/grafana.md

    viam data database configure --org-id=<YOUR-ORGANIZATION-ID> --password=<NEW-DBUSER-PASSWORD>
    ```
    > aside negative
    > This command configures a database user for your organization for use with data query, and sets the password.
 If you have run this command before, this command instead **_updates_** the password to the new value you set.
+In other words, changing this password can break existing integrations for your organization.
 1. Determine the connection URI for your organization's MongoDB Atlas Data Federation instance, again using your own `org-id` from the previous steps.
    ```bash
    viam data database hostname --org-id=<YOUR-ORGANIZATION-ID>